azavadil/portfolio/CS106B_PA/PA7/README.md

 This is the [pathfinder assignement](http://see.stanford.edu/materials/icspacs106b/H34-Assign7Pathfinder.pdf) from CS106B.

 The main routine is in pathfinder.cpp.
 Rather than write the Dijkstra and Kruskal algorithms as part of pathfinder.cpp, I've abstracted Dijkstra and Kruskal into their own classes.
-The client can then query an  instances of the Dijkstra or Kruskal class for the shortest path or minimum spanning tree.
+The client can then query an  instance of the Dijkstra or Kruskal class for the shortest path or minimum spanning tree.

 pathfinder.cpp uses an adjacency list representation of a graph.
 The graph is a vector of nodes where each node itself maintains a vector of outgoing edges.